PrzemekKozakQA/Memento-Flask-application/README.md

 ### Integration tests in Postman

 The frontend of the application uses the JQuery library to send requests to the backend.
 Data from responses to these requests are necessary to dynamically change some of the displayed content.
 To check this mechanism, I wrote integration tests in Postman.
-Files containing the test code and the file with environment variables are located in the [Postman_tests director](/Postman_tests/).
+These tests are also used in the CI process on GitHub Actions.
+You can see the details in the [Actions](https://github.com/PrzemekKozakQA/Memento-memory_helper_web_app/actions) tab of this repository.

 Scope of tested functionalities: